A free urban walking program on public trails in the Santa Fe community.

 Take a Walk on the South Side

-NM-475/Hyde Park Road just past Vista Grande Overlook and before Ski Basin.
+Meet at NM-475/Hyde Park Rd just past Vista Grande Overlook and before Ski Basin.

 Wellness Walk

-Acequia Trail from Larragoite Park to Railyard Park.
+Acequia Trail and Ashbaugh Park from Larragoite Park

 Meet at 1464 Cristobal Colon